CONTACT US / FAQ

 Even if you don’t speak any Japanese at all, we have quite a few positions available every year around Japan.

-Yes, you can request where you would like to work, or what position, but we can’t guarantee you will be successful in securing a position there (it depends on your availability, Japanese ability, experience etc).
-But we always do our best to accommodate your preferences.
+Yes, you can request a specific region or position, but we can’t always guarantee it (it depends on your availability, Japanese ability, experience etc).
+But we always do our best to accommodate your preferences!

 In the past, most couples have just accepted they won’t be able to spend much private time together for the few months they are working at a resort.
 You’ll likely have different days-off, and there won’t be any private area for you to hang out so meeting each-other means going out to nearby restaurants/bars – which will cost at least the price of a drink.